weenfan/Kratom/doc/build-osx.md

 Rerunning "openssl version" should now return the correct version.

-For boost in indocoin, there are some ‘fun’ things you have to do:
+For boost in kratom, there are some ‘fun’ things you have to do:

  * download the latest boost from source